trbojevicstefan/winamp/README.md

 #### Intel IPP 6.1.1.035
 We take Intel IPP 6.1.1.035, modify it and pack to archive.
 Run unpack_intel_ipp_6.1.1.035.cmd to unpack it.

+## YouTube audio search helper

+For quick YouTube searches that only feed audio into Winamp, a lightweight helper script is available in `tools/youtube_audio`.
+It uses the provided API key to discover videos, extracts the best audio-only stream via `yt_dlp`, and can emit an `.m3u` file that Winamp can open as a stream so video never appears.
+See `tools/youtube_audio/README.md` for installation and usage details.